callenb/callenb.github.io/_posts/2019-07-31-wheres-grandma.md

 > Mark was a “court” hairdresser and worked for a madam Prunay?
 In Hackney.
 >

 I began with wanting to know what happened to my Grandmother, Eva Lichtenstein, and have ended up learning far more than I expect about my Jewish family and myself.
-There are still gaps and questions and I've hardly begun.
+There are still gaps and questions and although I've hardly begun, it's been a roller coaster of emotion at times.